 What support do I get for the £3,000 fundraising challenge?

 You can raise the agreed fundraising amount over the course of the year.
 At the beginning of the programme we’ll help you to make a plan for your fundraising and break it down into manageable chunks, which you’ll be confident you can achieve.
 From our experience helping many previous intakes, we’re well placed to offer ideas, advice and encouragement.
 Raising the funds isn't mandatory but is very much encouraged, and your place does not depend on you raising this amount of money.

 Is there accommodation available?

-What do people go on to do after the internship finishes?
+What do people go on to do after the Internship finishes?